video run time: 12 minutes - 03 seconds

 rocks split apart

-from the room reserved for God, is torn in two.
+from the room reserved for God.

 When the captain of the guard and the soldiers who are keeping watch over Jesus see the earthquake and all that happens and they say, "He really was the Son of God!"

 The Jewish authorities did not want to have the men who were being crucified left on the crosses during the Sabbath so they got permission from Pilate to break their legs so they would die sooner.

 As they were doing this, they come to Jesus and see he is already dead so they did not break his legs but John saw one of the soldiers pierce Jesus side with a spear making two scriptures come true:

 "Not one of his bones will be broken" and